Automated External Defibrillator (AED) program

 Community Hospital, in collaboration with the American Heart Association, started its community defibrillator program by donating 20 AEDs to key locations throughout the community.
 Today the AED program, now under Community Hospital’s Tyler Heart Institute, has more than 425 AEDs in 315 locations throughout Monterey County.

-Tyler Heart Institute provides equipment at discounted prices, program oversight, maintenance, and compliance support when organizations enroll in its AED Program.
-Nonprofit organizations and schools can apply for partial or complete grants.
+Tyler Heart Institute provides equipment at discounted prices, program oversight, maintenance, and compliance support when organizations enroll in the AED Program.
+Nonprofit organizations and schools in Monterey County can apply for a partial grant.

 What can you do?